 One in five people have reduced their face-to-face contact with someone they know in real life after an online run-in.

-Joseph Grenny,co-chairman of corporate training firm VitalSmarts that conducted the survey,said online rows now often spill into real life.
-The survey found two in five people blocking,unsubscribing or “unfriending” someone over a virtual argument.
+Joseph Grenny,co-chairman of corporate training firm VitalSmarts that conducted the survey,said online rows now often spill into real life with 19 percent of people blocking,unsubscribing or “unfriending” someone over a virtual argument.

 “The world has changed and a significant proportion of relationships happen online but manners haven’t caught up with technology,” Grenny told Reuters on the release of the online survey conducted over three weeks in February.

 “What really is surprising is that so many people disapprove of this behaviour but people are still doing it.
 Why would you name call online but never to that person’s face?”

 Figures from the Pew Research Center show that 67 percent of online adults in the United States now use social networking sites with Facebook the most popular while the latest figures show over half of the British population has Facebook accounts.

 The survey follows a spate of highly publicised run-ins between people who came to virtual blows online.